 Brian is an attorney in Kings Beach practicing primarily in the areas of real estate, civil litigation, and business services.
 He received a Bachelor of Science in Business Administration from the University of Illinois at Urbana-Champaign in 1995 and his law degree from the University of Hawaii School of Law in 2005.
 While in law school, he volunteered with the Legal Aid Society of Hawaii and earned a CALI Award in Real Estate Development and Finance, the Ruddy F. Tong Memorial Award, and a grant from the Association of Trial Lawyers of America.
 Brian is a member of the Tahoe Truckee Bar Association, is admitted to practice in Nevada and California, and is a former board member of the Young Lawyers Section of the Nevada State Bar.
 Brian also currently serves on the Board of Directors of Tahoe SAFE Alliance.
 Contact Brian – firstname.lastname@example.org

-Ana Guerrero – Administrative Assistant
+Ana Guerrero – Bilingual Legal Assistant

 Contact Ana – Ana@truckeefrc.org

-Nayeli Iniguez – Family Advocate
+Nayeli Iniguez – Promotora Program Coordinator & Family Advocate

 Nayeli was born in Guadalajara, Jalisco and moved to Truckee at the age of five.
 She attended school in the Tahoe area and graduated with her high school diploma from Forest Charter School in 2011.
 Nayeli is the mother of three boys, named Peter, Alex and Jayden, who all love the outdoors and being active – keeping her very busy.
 Nayeli has grown to love the mountains and life in a small town, so she is not expecting to move away from Tahoe!
 Nayeli previously worked at a local Truckee hardware store, Mountain Hardware and Sports, from 2009 to 2011.
-She began working for the Family resource Center of Truckee in June 2014.
+She began working for the Family Resource Center of Truckee on June 2014.
 Nayeli says growing up in Truckee has motivated her to make a positive impact and difference in the community.
 Therefore, she strives to support the needs of the community and each individual community member.
 Nayeli believes she is very fortunate to be a part of the Family Resource Center of Truckee and do what she loves the most – to help others.
-Contact Nayeli – Nayeli@truckeefrc.org
+Contact Nayeli – Nayeli@truckeefrc.or

 Andrew Tarca – Family Advocate